shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 Dart object pool would be:

 ```
-0: “a”
+0: "a"
-1: “b”
+1: "b"
-2: “z”
+2: "z"
 ```

-Notice that that index for “z” has changed!
-That means that all parts of your program that reference “z” are now changed and thus we can’t use the previously compiled (fast) version of this function, and have to run this logic in our interpreter.
+Notice that that index for "z" has changed!
+That means that all parts of your program that reference "z" are now changed and thus we can’t use the previously compiled (fast) version of this function, and have to run this logic in our interpreter.

 We solved this by teaching the Dart compiler how to construct order-dependent structures (there are many of these) like the Object Pool in a stable ordered fashion.
-Importantly we taught Dart that sometimes when it’s processing a “patch”, it should assign these indices in the Object Pool (and similar data structures) to be maximally similar to how they were assigned in the provided “base” release.
+Importantly we taught Dart that sometimes when it’s processing a "patch", it should assign these indices in the Object Pool (and similar data structures) to be maximally similar to how they were assigned in the provided "base" release.

 As noted above, we had to make many more changes to Dart in order to make it work well for code push, but those we’ll have to save for another article.